OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ## c) Little modifications

 The main purpose of the vertex shader is to modify the position of the vertices.
-So if you add constant to the position, you should see the triangle move to the top-right of the screen.
+So if you add constant to the position input, you should see the triangle move to the top-right of the screen.

 ~~~ html
 <script id="firstVshader" type="x-shader/x-vertex">